InsertKoinIO/koin/README.md

 - Come talk on slack [Koin channel](https://kotlinlang.slack.com/?redir=%2Fmessages%2Fkoin).
 - Post your question on [Stackoverflow](https://stackoverflow.com/questions/tagged/koin).

+### Reporting issues

-Found a bug or an issue on a specific feature?
+Found a bug or a problem on a specific feature?
 Open an issue on [Github issues](https://github.com/Ekito/issues).

 # Setup